Probate Q&A Series

 2. File with the Clerk: Submit the formal accounting document to the clerk of superior court in the county where probate opened.

-5. Clerk’s Approval: If the clerk finds the accounting correct and no valid objections remain, the clerk signs an order settling the account.
-This order effectively approves the accounting.
+5. Clerk’s Approval: If the clerk finds the accounting correct, the clerk approves or settles the account.

 6. Distribution and Discharge: Once the accounting is settled, the personal representative may distribute remaining assets as ordered.
-After distribution, the personal representative can petition to be discharged.
-Upon discharge, the representative’s duties end and personal liability for estate administration typically ceases.
+After distribution, the personal representative can apply to be discharged.
+Upon discharge, the representative’s duties end, subject to any later-discovered issues affecting the estate administration.

 Completing this process accurately ensures the estate concludes properly under North Carolina law.
 Any mistakes can delay closing the estate or expose the personal representative to personal liability.